What Insurance Do I Need to Deliver Takeaways?

 Do I need special insurance to be a delivery driver?

-You don’t necessarily need specialist food delivery insurance as such, as most hire and reward insurance policies will provide adequate cover themselves – but you should always check the policy’s terms for any exceptions or loopholes.
+You don’t necessarily need specialist food delivery insurance as such, as most hire and reward insurance policies will provide adequate cover themselves – but you should always check the policy’s terms with the provider for any exceptions or loopholes.

-The cost of food delivery insurance – as with all types of cover – varies significantly depending on a range of factors, including:
+The cost of food takeaway delivery car insurance – as with all types of cover – varies significantly depending on a range of factors, including:

-- What the vehicle will be used for
+- What the insured vehicle will be used for

-- The size of your vehicle and its engine
+- The type and size of your vehicle as well as its engine

 - Your annual mileage